 Here’s a quick breakdown of how the bill will work, who’s for it and against it, and what it could mean for L.A.:https://www.instagram.com/p/B1rkYMZpw5l/

-The bill would restrict landlords from raising rents by more than 7 percent plus the Consumer Price Index (which averages about 2.5 percent in the state), so about 10 percent a year.
+The bill will restrict landlords from raising rents by more than 5 percent plus the Consumer Price Index (which averages about 2.5 percent in the state), so about 7.5 to 8 percent a year.
 A previous version of the bill, pushed for by the California Association of Realtors, would have increased the allowed percentage to 7 percent (not including the CPI addition), but Newsom negotiated with lawmakers to lower the cap in late August.

-A report from the Terner Center estimates the bill could effect about 4.6 million households statewide, but its effects won’t be distributed equally.
-The law would apply to the largest number of single-family homes and apartments in cities with no rent control at all.
-In cities that have limited rent control, it would apply to buildings built after 1995, which have long been exempted from rent control by the state’s controversial Costa Hawkins Act.
+A report from the Terner Center estimates the bill will impact about 4.6 million households statewide, but those effects won’t be distributed equally.
+The law will apply to the largest number of single-family homes and apartments in cities with no rent control.
+In cities that have limited rent control, it will apply to buildings built after 1995, which have long been exempted from rent control by the state’s controversial Costa-Hawkins Act.

 Who is exempt?

-Since Los Angles already has rent control on units built before 1978, the bill would apply to the narrow margin of homes built between 1978 and 2009.
-While it is difficult to tell exactly how many units that is, the Turner Center’s analysis of three communities in cities with rent control (including L.A.’s Boyle Heights) estimated that about 32 percent more units could receive renter protections.
+Since Los Angles already has rent control on units built before 1978, the bill will apply to the narrow margin of homes built between 1978 and 2009, or about 1.2 million more homes in Los Angeles County.

 Is it permanent?